Advertising Code for Alcohol-free and Low-Alcohol Beer (RvAAB)

 Note: obviously, the rules based on legislation and regulations within the context of privacy and the protection of personal data (as currently laid down in the Personal Data Protection Act, the Telecommunications Act and the Distribution of Advertising by e-mail Code, among others) apply as well, including the consent requirement, drawing attention to and providing the option of unsubscribing, and the information obligations, to the extent applicable.

 Article 11 – Websites

-With websites where the brand name or trade name of the alcoholic beverage is part of the domain name, visitors must be asked via an age check on the home page or prior to the first page on the website being visited whether they are 18 or older.
+With websites where the brand name or trade name of the alcohol-free or low-alcohol beer is part of the domain name, visitors must be asked via an age check on the home page or prior to the first page on the website being visited whether they are 18 or older.
 The age check must at least consist of entering or clicking on the visitor’s date of birth (day/month/year).
 Access to the website (or page if the visitor is directed there) may only be provided if the visitor has indicated that he or she is at least 18 at the time of the age check.

 Article 12 – Promotions

 Promotional teams may not promote alcohol-free and low-alcohol beer to minors.
 Commendation in this manner is prohibited at locations where more than twenty-five percent (25%) of the audience at that time consists of minors.

 During promotions low-alcohol beer may not be offered free of charge.